comp523/ITVS/index.md

 ***

+# Project Concept

+This project is intended to enhance the effectiveness and efficiency of the Internet Tobacco Vendors Study (ITVS).
+To provide such an enhancement, our team will focus on two main goals: automating and streamlining much of the ITVS’s research process;namely the processes scraping, caching, and identifying internet tobacco vendors, and providing an intuitive mechanism for up-to-date social media stats, specifically information about particular Sub-Reddits.

+The current process of identifying internet tobacco vendors is a tedious and repetitive process involving manually visiting over ten thousand websites, to determine whether they are actual vendors, or false positives.
+To improve the efficiency of this process, we will implement an automated website analyzer to aid in determining the site’s tobacco vending status.
+An effective analyzer can be implemented by identifying various features indicative of internet tobacco vendors, and utilizing a simple classifier to provide a self-improving tool that produces a confidence level with its prediction.

+Currently, the ITVS only accounts for statically served tobacco vendors.
+We will improve the breadth of the study by creating a flexible and easy-to-use data collection tool for the online E-Cigarette community on Reddit.
+Our tool will maintain an up-to-date database of specific information regarding posts in the various Sub-Reddits of this community, e.g. post title, number of up/down votes, number of comments, etc. This data can be used to track and analyze trends in the E-Cigarette community.

+Our stretch goals for this project involve providing scripts and services to automate and streamline various other parts of the ITVS research and data collection process.
+Potential areas for improvement include: creating scripts to transform data effectively between formats conducive to manual labor and automation.

 # User stories

  - Jason needs a list of Internet Tobacco Vendors in order to conduct research for the ITVS project.
 To generate this list, the internet must be searched for websites that sell tobacco and tobacco related products.
 It is essential that no vendors are mistakenly eliminated, although any false positives must be identified and removed manually, which is a time consuming process.
  - Jason has a list of ITVs, but websites change and go out of business all the time.
 To ensure a solid baseline, all sites on Jason's list must be cached to be examined at a later date.
 The site should be preserved as accurately as possible to ensure that it is an accurate representation of the original site.
  - Jason has a cache of potential ITVs, but is concerned about false positives.
 To remove them, Jason needs a way to manually inspect every ITV as efficiently as possible, as there are more than cached 10,000 ITVs.
 Identifying suspicous ITVs first and providing a quick summary of data-mined site characteristics would be useful in this process.